-You can turn on and off the reporting of low level communications errors.
+You can turn the reporting of low level communications errors on or off.
 If error reporting is enabled, low-level errors like parity, framing, and overrun are posted to the Logger.
 If error reporting is disabled, these errors are not posted.